alig2039/project5_squark_back/README.md

 The User acceptance criteria is for users to be able to post, reply, follow another user to see their posts on a social feed and re-broadcast another user's posts

+The system uses a React front end with a Django Rest Framework backend.
+The front end repository can be found [here](https://github.com/alig2039/project5_squawk_front)

 ## User Experience(UX)
 ### User Stories
 * Anonymous/Unregistered/First time User